(212) 921-7900 Appointment

 Minimally Invasive Soft Tissue Repair + Regenerative Medicine

-If the above treatment fails to reduce or eliminate your symptoms, TENEX, a minimally invasive procedure may be administered to you in conjunction with regenerative medicine injections, to eliminate painful scar tissue in chronic cases of plantar fasciitis, achilles tendinitis and/ or posterior tibial tendonitis.
+If the above treatment fails to reduce or eliminate your symptoms, TENEX, a minimally invasive procedure may be administered to you in conjunction with regenerative medicine injections, to eliminate painful scar tissue in chronic cases of plantar fasciitis, achilles tendinitis and/ or Posterior Tibial Tendonitis.

 Standing Calf Stretch